A locally ran program that uses gin to create api endpoints that perform CRUD Operations.

 Also, do not send the id attribute as part of the json object, its created along with the invoice.

-For routes that end in :usr_id
+For routes that end in :id

 replace it with an integer number.